Top 10 TV Series

 Year: 2001-2003

-The cringe is unbearable….but in the best way; you watch through your fingers, but you can’t look away.
-It is such a unique viewing experience, especially the first time you see it - nothing like at all (except maybe ‘This Country’).
-Unlike the US Office version, which became warm and fuzzy, this stays brutal, awkward, and painfully real.
+The cringe is unbearable, in the best way.
+You watch through your fingers, but you can’t look away.
+There’s nothing quite like it, except maybe ‘This Country’.
+Unlike the US version, which softened into warmth over time, this stays brutal, awkward, and painfully real.
 Only two seasons plus specials, but every episode lands.
-The documentary style, the uncomfortable silences, the truth about office life - comedy excellence.

 💬 Favourite Quote